Pylons/pyramid/docs/narr/project.rst

    in this file.

 #.
 Lines 6-10 register a "default view" (a view that has no ``name``
    attribute).
-It is ``for`` model objects that are instances of the :class:`myproject.models.MyModel` class.
+It is registered so that it will be found when the :term:`context` of the request is an instance of the :class:`myproject.models.MyModel` class.
 The ``view`` attribute points at a Python function that does all the work for this view.
-   Note that the values of both the ``for`` attribute and the ``view`` attribute begin with a single period.
+   Note that the values of both the ``context`` attribute and the ``view`` attribute begin with a single period.
 Names that begin with a period are "shortcuts" which point at files relative to the :term:`package` in which the ``configure.zcml`` file lives.
 In this case, since the ``configure.zcml`` file lives within the :mod:`myproject` package, the shortcut ``.models.MyModel`` could